 The Francis report provided a detailed analysis of what contributed to serious failures in care at Mid Staffordshire NHS Foundation Trust.

-Published in February 2013, its findings and recommendations have shaped health and care policy and renewed the health service's focus on delivering the highest possible care for patients.
+The report's findings and recommendations have shaped health and care policy and renewed the health service's focus on delivering the highest possible care for patients.

 The Government's response, issued in November 2013, accepted most of Robert Francis' 290 recommendations and outlined a number of measures to ensure patient safety and high-quality care.
 The Government announced: